Ebola: Standard support

 Treatment is primarily supportive in nature.
 Early supportive care with rehydration and symptomatic treatment improves survival.
 Rehydration may be via the oral or intravenous route.
 These measures may include pain management, and treatment for nausea, fever, and anxiety.
 The World Health Organization (WHO) recommends avoiding aspirin or ibuprofen for pain management, due to the risk of bleeding associated with these medications.

 Blood products such as packed red blood cells, platelets, or fresh frozen plasma may also be used.
 Other regulators of coagulation have also been tried including heparin in an effort to prevent disseminated intravascular coagulation and clotting factors to decrease bleeding.
 Antimalarial medications and antibiotics are often used before the diagnosis is confirmed, though there is no evidence to suggest such treatment helps.
 Several experimental treatments are being studied.

 Where hospital care is not possible, the WHO's guidelines for home care have been relatively successful.
 Recommendations include using towels soaked in a bleach solution when moving infected people or bodies and also applying bleach on stains.
 It is also recommended that the caregivers wash hands with bleach solutions and cover their mouth and nose with a cloth.

 Intensive care

 Intensive care is often used in the developed world.
 This may include maintaining blood volume and electrolytes (salts) balance as well as treating any bacterial infections that may develop.
 Dialysis may be needed for kidney failure, and extracorporeal membrane oxygenation may be used for lung dysfunction.

 Prognosis

-EVD has a risk of death in those infected of between 25% and 90%.
+Outbreaks of EVD have had a risk of death in those infected of between 25% and 90%.
 As of September 2014, the average risk of death among those infected is 50%.
 The highest risk of death was 90% in the 2002–2003 Republic of the Congo outbreak.